farisNassif/FourthYear_TheoryOfAlgorithims/Overview/overview.md

 The program in this case can take two arguments, an integer called `argc` and a character array called `*argv[]`.

 * `argc`
-    * Conventially, `argc`, which stands for argument count, retrieves the amount of arguments the program has just taken.
+    * Conventionally, `argc`, which stands for argument count, retrieves the amount of arguments the program has just taken.
 For example, if the following was ran `./md5 one two three`, argc would be equal to four, since it includes the actual program declaration [[3]](http://117.3.71.125:8080/dspace/bitstream/DHKTDN/6554/1/The%20C%20Programming%20Language4603.pdf).

 * `*argv[]`
     * Meaning 'argument vector', `argv[]` is an array containing the command line arguments.
 Looking at the previous example, if the input was `./md5 one two three`, `argv[]` would be of size four, the first index being `md5`, the second being `one` and so on [[3]](http://117.3.71.125:8080/dspace/bitstream/DHKTDN/6554/1/The%20C%20Programming%20Language4603.pdf).

-### Functinal Command Line Arguments
+### Functional Command Line Arguments
 The table below contains a list of valid command-line arguments specific to the program, an example of how to input them and also their output.
 <p align="center">
     <b><i><br>The input examples are written for Debian-based Linux machines, for Windows, simply replace './md5' with 'md5.exe', assuming you have followed the compilation steps outlined in the <a href="https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Overview/overview.md#running-the-program">above section</a></i></b>